How to improve browser security and privacy in Chrome and other browsers

 - Why browser extensions can affect both security and privacy

-- A recent example of browser extension and device data collection
+- A documented example of browser extension and device data collection

 - How browser protections help